use-pico/pico/packages/cls/README.md

 - 📦 **Built for production**: framework‑agnostic, ~3KB gzipped, minimal runtime, excellent React integration (see [React Integration](#react-integration))

 _Perfect for design systems, component libraries, and apps that want predictable styling without sacrificing DX._

+> Important: Inheritance is a core part of this library.
+For precise behavior across tokens, variants, slots, rules, and defaults, see [Inheritance rules (authoritative)](#inheritance-rules-authoritative).

 ## Versioning